Trewaters/SifuTrewaters/practice/signIn.md

+- 12/22/2017 Friday post.
+Gotta work on the blog post.
+Time goes fast. [ Day 28 of 30 ]
 - 12/21/2017 Thursday post.
 I wish there was more time in my morning to work.
 I got a slow start and won't be able to write as much as I would like to. [ Day 27 of 30 ]
 - 12/20/2017 Wednesday post.
 Gettnig distracted looking at pictures.
 So many memories.
 I have so many things distracting me this morning. [ Day 26 of 30 ]
 - 12/19/2017 Tuesday post.
 I woke and didn't realize what day it was when my alarm went off.
 It took a few seconds to realize it was a work day.
 I think this happened because I was sleeping so peacefully.
 Sleep felt awesome.
 I need to write on this new blog but I am getting so distracted.
 I would rather work on my Russian language learning.
 That is how I can tell I must put my nose to the grindstone! [ Day 25 of 30 ]